 Ask us!
 We’ve helped many customers who were new to buying a leather jacket.
 We often recommend first choosing the style you want and then sticking with the basics.
 Too many added features and breaks from the traditional style can make a jacket look overbearing; after a few months, you may grow tired of the hyper-unique look and that’s the last thing we want.
 In fashion, like in most things, simplicity is often best.

 Measuring is a very straightforward and easy process.
 We will ask for standard things like height and weight.
-We will also send you a PDF outlining exactly how to take your own measurements.
+We email out our 3-minute measurement form after purchase.
 We’ll work with you personally via e-mail to ensure that you will be completely satisfied with the fit when you receive your jacket.

 The whole process takes about a month and a half for each jacket.
 Once we receive payment, it takes roughly 3-4 days to get your measurements and correspond with you about what will fit you best.
 When we are sure you’ll be satisfied with the fit, we will send out the instructions, design, and measurements to our shop manager.
 From there, production of the jacket can take roughly 6-10 weeks.
 Once production is complete, we will take 2-3 days to perform our quality audit and pack it up to ensure you get exactly what you ordered.
 Keep in mind this is an estimate, it can take less, or more depending on delays and the queue.
 Once we’re satisfied that the product matches your custom order, it will take up to about a week to ship it anywhere in the world.